 A Classroom Economy is a powerful way to help students to focus and become involved in active learning.
-For more than ten years, I have run a classroom economy with great success.
-Here’s one example from one of my classes.
+For more than fifteen years, I have run a classroom economy with great success.

-As the Special Ed teacher walked in, she stopped in her tracks, marvelling at the classroom.
-Her eyes widened as she gaped at the scene that played out before her – each student at their desks, completing the tasks at hand.
+I remember one tough class I had that it really worked for.
+It was some weeks since I’d implemented the classroom economy system.
+The Special Ed teacher walked in, and stopped in her tracks.
+She gaped at the scene that played out before her – each student at their desks, completing the tasks at hand.
 There were no arguments, groaning, or yelling from the students.
 It was a sight to behold.

 “Wow, the second bell has only just rung, and they’re already back in class and working!
-That’s amazing!” she gasped.
-This had been a particularly difficult group with many learning difficulties and negative attitudes to learning.
+That’s amazing!
+What have you been doing?” she gasped.
+This had been a particularly difficult group with many learning difficulties and negative social attitudes.

 All the students loved the idea of our classroom economy shop and getting to spend their hard-earned ‘Cats Dollars’.
 They worked for their prizes, which they were able to purchase on a Friday if the shop opened.
 It depended on everyone getting their work done, – peer pressure sure does work.

 Since the implementation of the classroom economy, many changes in their attitudes and behaviours had occurred.
 It made for happy students and a happy teacher.

 Are you tired of classroom chaos and want to change your students’ behaviour?
 That can be difficult, since it’s hard to change others.
 So, instead I concentrate on what I can change.
 Me.
 What I do, I have the power to change.

 Although starting a classroom economy may seem like a daunting task, don’t be intimidated, my friend!
 With a little bit of prep work, you’ll have a finely-tuned system that will make your classroom management game strong.

 Trust me, the payoff is totally worth it.
 Let’s get organised, shall we.